kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 Also see ``influence(model)`` and ``influence.measures(model)`` for other metrics used to assess influence on a model from each observation.

-Also, the ``influenceIndexPlot(model)`` shows 4 different metrics of influence in 4 subplots and is useful for smallish data sets.
+Also, the ``influenceIndexPlot(model)`` function from the ``car`` library shows 4 different metrics of influence in 4 subplots and is useful for smallish data sets.

 Removing outliers and rebuilding the model
 --------------------------------------------------------------------

-After investigation of the points, we decide to remove point 1 and 21 and rebuild the model:
+After investigation of the points, we may decide to remove point 1 and 21 and rebuild the model:

 .. code-block:: s